“How long has it been? When is he going to get over that grief and move on already?”

 And it is this odd healing sadness which I’ll carry for the remainder of my days; that nexus between total devastation and gradual restoration.
 It is the way your love outlives your loved one.

 I’ve walked enough of this road to realize that it is my road now.
 This is not just a momentary detour, it’s the permanent state of affairs.
-I will have many good days and many moments of gratitude and times of welcome respite, but I’m never getting over this loss.
+I will (and do) have many good days and many moments of gratitude and times of welcome respite, but I’m never fully getting over this loss.

 This is the cost of sharing your life with someone worth missing.

-Two years into my walk in the Valley I’ve resigned myself to the truth that this a lifetime sentence.
+Four years into my walk in the Valley I’ve resigned myself to the truth that this a lifetime sentence.
 At the end of my time here on the planet, I will either be reunited with my father in some glorious mystery, or simply reach my last day of mourning his loss.

 Either way I’m beginning to rest in the simple truth: